 Fields of Study

-All students must attend the non-for-credit language and culture one-month pre-session offered at PUC.
+All students must attend the non-for-credit language one-month pre-session course offered at PUC.
 Students who after the intensive course place on Portuguese Levels I, II, III (90 hours and 6 credits) should take during the semester this language course plus three regular university courses (4 credits each) for a total of 18 credits.
 Students who place in Levels IV and V (60 hours and 4 credits) take this language course plus four regular university courses (4 credits each) for a total of 20 credits.
 Participants may take a two-credit course, only if they pair it with another of the same subject for a total of 4 credits.
 No more than two 2-credit courses will be accepted.
 Year students do not need to attend the pre-session for their second semester.
 Students who successfully complete this courseload will obtain 15 credits and 5 courses per semesters at Georgetown.

 Brazilian grades range from 1-10, and 5 is the minimum passing grade to receive credit.
-The passing grade at the School of Letters is 6.